 With cancer, pneumonia and heart disease representing 67% of death in Singapore according to Ministry of health, it is no wonder than critical illness is a popular cover in Singapore.
-This article will give you the keys to understand critical illness coverage prior to buying one
+This article will give you the keys to understand critical illness insurance coverage prior to buying one.

 What is the difference between a health insurance and a critical illness insurance?